deezer/playntell/README.md

 - `--exp_name`: to distinguish the output of different runs.
 Default: "playntell";
 - `--playlist_feature`: music modalities to be used.
 Default: "audio_tags_artist".
 E.g. if "audio_artist", only two modalities are used as explained in the paper.

-Note: `playntell` save its outputs in: ``../data/playlist-captioning/p/curated-deezer/algorithm-data/playntell/``.
+Note: `playntell` saves its outputs in: ``../data/playlist-captioning/p/curated-deezer/algorithm-data/playntell/``.
 In particular:

 - model is stored as ``../data/playlist-captioning/p/curated-deezer/algorithm-data/playntell/saved_models/{exp_name}/best.pth``;
 - inference on test sets is stored in ``../data/playlist-captioning/p/curated-deezer/algorithm-data/playntell/predictions/{exp_name}``;